IUPUIBioinfo/BloodBankDatabaseManagementSystem/README.md

 # BloodBankDatabaseManagementSystem

+The website is in the BDMS zip folder.
+Do add in your own database and root before working on it!

 ABSTRACT:
 It can be hard to find blood donors all in one place due to multiple different organizations that host donation events.
 We want to be able to create a database that maintains this information on one database.
 Donors can enter their information